positron-solutions/master-of-ceremonies/README.md

 ## Live Presentation 🎬

 1. Select a region of text you wish to display
-2. Call `mc-focus`. (this is a command worth binding)
+2. Call `moc-focus`. (this is a command worth binding)

 Now you are within the focus buffer.
 It uses a modal interface, like magit, to quickly author changes and reference the controls.
-To see the transient modal interface, call `mc-focus-dispatch` or press the `h` binding.
+To see the transient modal interface, call `moc-focus-dispatch` or press the `h` binding.

 By default the cursor is hidden.
 This is because usually you want to make screenshots or do playback.
-To activate an ephemeral cursor, press `.` for `mc-subtle-cursor-mode`. (this mode may be useful for presentation in general).
+To activate an ephemeral cursor, press `.` for `moc-subtle-cursor-mode`. (this mode may be useful for presentation in general).
 The subtle cursor disappears whenever you aren't using it!
 Very beneficial.

 You can also modify the results several ways: